-Shop for all of your geek gear needs in our Amazon-affiliated store--books, technology, & more … Buy Gear
+Shop Amazon.com for all of your geek gear needs and a small percent of your purchase cost will … Buy Gear

 SpaceUp is a fun, free-form conference about anything and everything related to space.
 SpaceUps are based on the widely successful “unconference” format where attendees, themselves, are the primary drivers of the content, structure and schedule of the conference.